MrKrot792/bit-getter/README.md

 Maybe someday, you'll find some... *interesting* data about something...

+The rough overview on what is planned can be found [here](commands.md)!

 # Installing
 > [!IMPORTANT]
 > Bash, git and zig are necessary.